osmandapp/web/main/docs/user/plugins/weather.md

 ### Combine maps

 To get comprehensive weather information, you can use the map layers separately or easily combine them.
 Isolines of one specific type can also be added to the Weather layer.
+Just tap to Layers or Isolines buttons on the screen.

 <Tabs groupId="operating-systems">